CodelineAtyab/OrbitXO/examples/from_sulaiman/Alphabet_Encoder/README.md

 **Log files not being created**:
 1. Check if the logs volume is correctly mounted
 2. Verify permissions in the logs directory

+## Versioning

+This project follows [Semantic Versioning](https://semver.org/) principles:

+- MAJOR version for incompatible API changes
+- MINOR version for added functionality in a backward-compatible manner
+- PATCH version for backward-compatible bug fixes

+The current version is maintained in [VERSION.txt](VERSION.txt) and all changes are documented in [CHANGELOG.md](CHANGELOG.md).

 ## License